OliverKlukas/FitHub/README.md

 # SEBA Master 2022 - Team 48 - FitHub
 ![FitHub Logo](./frontend/src/resources/logo_standard.svg)

+# Disclaimer
+This project was jointly developed as part of the university course [Software Engineering for Business Applications: Web Application Engineering](https://wwwmatthes.in.tum.de/pages/1mqqqoqe7gapz/Software-Engineering-for-Business-Applications-SEBA-Master) by the team members shown below.
+The website is a MERN-stack implementation of our business idea for the course that we validated, ideated and pitched in multiple iteration in order to apply customer-centric engineering in a real world scenario.

+The project is officially finished as of 28th of July 2022 and will not be updated or maintained.
+It is not an actual platform but rather just a fully functional proof of concept.
+All code is the shared intellectual property of the four team members.
+The application is not licensed and any transactions done using the PayPal payment system will be sent to a developer account and refunded.

 # Our mission
 FitHub is the platform where fitness content creators sell their training and nutrition plans to fitness enthusiasts and health-conscious consumers.
 We want to help fitness content creators reaching a larger audience than on social media, while also providing a trustworthy and simple-to-use solution for fitness enthusiasts to find training plans, fitness plans or coachings suited for their preferences.